marq24/emacberry.com/_docs/1000-intro.md

 When you want to connect any [External Sensors](../3000-sensors/) or want to use the build in [BluetoothLowEnergy Beacon Scanner](../4000-btlescanner/) the app requires the permission to access your Bluetooth hardware.
-The admin right is used in order to restart bluetooth (turn it off & on again).
+The admin right is used in order to restart bluetooth on your device (turn it off & on again).

 ## Other